Battle of Osawatomie: Battle

 Having heard about his son's death, John Brown rushed from his camp toward Osawatomie, gathering several dozen men to meet the Missourian invaders.
-The fighting began when Reid advanced his forces in long rows toward the woods in which Brown and his men were standing.
-Reid "charged his cannons with grapeshot, then cut loose on the woods," then the abolitionists began to fire back, though the long-distance firing resulted in little damage to either side for about fifteen minutes.
-Finally, the Border ruffians charged, and Brown's forces were ultimately dispersed.
+The fighting began when Reid advanced his forces in long rows toward the woods in which Brown and his men were located.
+Brown's men opened fire on Reid's mounted troops, wounding several horses and men and forcing them to dismount.
+Reid then opened fire with grapeshot, though it was aimed too high and only damaged trees.
+The long-distance firing resulted in little damage to either side for about fifteen minutes.

+Finally, the Border Ruffians charged, and Brown's forces were forced into a retreat through the woods and back across a river.
 Five of the Free-Staters were killed, including Frederick Brown, with several others wounded.

 The pro-slavery forces, instead of trying to catch Brown's men, then felt free to turn their attention to the town itself.
 In the end, the men under John W. Reid went through Osawatomie and burned almost all of its buildings; the three they spared were full of women and children.
 Before leaving, they thoroughly looted the town and took six prisoners, but were unable to find John Brown himself.
 Reid's forces continued north, attacking other towns on their way including Topeka.